nils-n/throwing-sticks/README.md

 Top Diagram
 - The  diagram on the top is the entry point of the website with a heading , small text and interactive elements with a Call-to-Action (CTA).
 - A story line is intoduced to the user.
 The intention is to create curiosity and to encourage some playful interactions with the interface
-- A CTA encourages the user to throw a stick on the canvas
+- A CTA encourages the user to throw a stick on the canvas by clicking on the  "Throw" Button.
+After clicking, a random stick appears on the diagram, either red or green, depending on whether it touches the midlines
-- A second CTA allows the the user to remove all sticks, to start again
+- A second CTA allows the the user to remove all sticks, to start again, by clicking on the "Reset" Button.
+After clicking, all sticks disappear.
-- A slider allows the user to adjust the number of sticks per throw
+- A slider allows the user to adjust the number of sticks per throw.
+The current number of sticks per throw is displayed next to the slider, and updated after the slider is set to a new position.

 <table style="height:90%">
     <tr>